www-splitcells-net/net.splitcells.network/projects/net.splitcells.network.blog/src/main/hugo/content/blog/2021-11-27-Supporting-Arbitrary-Website-Renderes.md

 ```

 The result is a website, that is a combination of 2 other websites.
-The second part of the showed exampled can be viewed (here)[http://splitcells.net/net/splitcells/network/blog/site/index.html].
+The second part of the showed example can be viewed [here](http://splitcells.net/net/splitcells/network/blog/site/index.html).
 Basically, `project.render` and derived commands are used in order to
 standardize the usage of different build commands and build system via a unified
 API,